 - Cairu Archipelago: Includes Morro de São Paulo, Boipeba and Cairu, belonging to the municipality of Cairu.

-- Camamu Bay: the second largest bay in Bahia and the third largest in Brazil, with unspoilt islands and stunning landscapes.
+- Camamu Bay: The second largest bay in Bahia and third largest in Brazil, with unspoilt islands and stunning landscapes.

-- Maráu Peninsula: beaches such as Taipu de Fora, famous for its natural pools, and Barra Grande, one of the most popular destinations.
+- Maráu Peninsula: Beaches such as Taipu de Fora, famous for its natural swimming pools, and Barra Grande, one of the most popular destinations.

-- Ituberá: although it is not bathed by the sea like other towns on the Costa do Dendê, it enchants with its natural landscapes and waterfalls, particularly Pancada Grande and Castro Alves.
-Situated on a hill, the town also preserves its historical heritage, with the Igreja Matriz de Nossa Senhora da Conceição, the Igreja de Santo André and the Vila Histórica de Itajaí.
+- Ituberá: although it is not bathed by the sea like the other towns of the Costa do Dendê, it enchants with its natural landscapes and waterfalls, especially Pancada Grande and Castro Alves.
+Situated on a hill, the city also preserves its historical heritage, with the Igreja Matriz de Nossa Senhora da Conceição, the Igreja de Santo André and the Vila Histórica de Itajaí.

 2. History and Culture